wjstanistreet/gitHubExProject2/README.md

 # GitHub Exercise
- - Please NOTE: These instructions maybe updated please check the README on GitHub for the most up-to-date instructions.
+ - Please NOTE: These instructions maybe updated, please check the README on GitHub for the most up-to-date instructions.

  The GitHub API is documented here: https://docs.github.com/en/rest